You are responsible for the health and safety of your employees while they’re at work, even when they’re working from home.

 Address this:

 Ensure that people know what to do in an emergency.
-A recent study of British workers found that 27 percent may not have received enough training for their role.
+A recent survey by the UK government reveals that only 60 percent of workers received work place training in 2022.
 It also revealed that induction training had only been offered to 25 percent.
 Everyone should get basic training, covering health and safety, emergency procedures and accident reporting.

 Some emergencies can be avoided with proper preventative measures.
 By working with us, your employees could use our in-depth Health Risk Assessment tool to understand, monitor and improve their health over time.